 If you want both, more power to you.
 But we’re here to help you make a decision between one or the other.

-Keep reading the following breakdown for a side-by-side comparison of the Enduro and Fenix 6 along with a number of important consideration points.
+Keep reading the following breakdown for a side-by-side comparison of the Garmin Enduro vs Fenix 6 along with a number of important consideration points.

 The two products are exceptionally similar in terms of standard design and dimensions:

 |Color||Carbon gray DLC titanium or black steel||Black, white, sapphire, carbon gray DLC titanium|